rebane2001/lyra.horse-blog/blog/content/posts/2024-05-openecsc-v8/index.md

 Hmm, so our code gets optimized into Turbofan just fine, but the funcAddr is all wrong!
 It seems like the *for loop* causes the garbage collector to run, and what the garbage collector does is look at all the stuff in the memory and rearrange it to look nicer.
 More specifically, [it identifies objects no longer in use, removes them, and also defragments the memory](https://v8.dev/blog/trash-talk).

-What this means for us is that it takes our cool oob array and all the other stuff we've set up and throws it all over the place!
-Our primitives no longer work.
+What this means for us is that it takes our cool oob array and all the other stuff we've set up and throws it all over the place.
+Our primitives no longer work!
 In my original exploit at the CTF I fought hard against the GC and eventually found a setup that worked regardless, but it was a bit unreliable.
 Wouldn't it be nice if we could somehow optimize our function without causing a GC?

 I wasn't able to find a way to do this with Turbofan, but perhaps we could try out that Maglev thing we ignored earlier?
-Its output is a bit different, so we'll have to change our offsets, but it should still work the same.
+Its output is a bit different, so we'll have to change our offsets, but since Maglev too compiles into machine code it should still work the same.

 With that added, **we have our final exploit code**.